The Money Game: LSU

-The Money Game: LSU is an American limited docuseries that followed LSU Tiger student athletes Jayden Daniels, Angel Reese, Flau'jae Johnson, Livvy Dunne, Alia Armstrong, and Trace Young through their 2023–24 sports season and the impact of them signing name, image, and likeness (NIL) contracts.
+The Money Game: LSU is an American docuseries that followed LSU Tiger student athletes Jayden Daniels, Angel Reese, Flau'jae Johnson, Livvy Dunne, Alia Armstrong, and Trace Young through their 2023–24 sports season and the impact of name, image, and likeness (NIL) contracts.
 The series premiered on Amazon Prime Video on September 10, 2024.
 The Money Game was nominated for Outstanding Documentary Series (Serialized) at the 46th Sports Emmy Awards.